Seeds to sow now: Broccoli, beetroot, cabbage, carrots, cauliflower, kale, kohlrabi, lettuce, radish, silverbeet, spring onions, swedes, turnips

 Plant from punnets now: Broccoli, beetroot, cabbage, cauliflower, kale, kohlrabi, lettuce, silverbeet, spring onions, spinach

-It’s the end of summer and many crops will be coming to an end.
-If you’re removing them from the garden, instead of ripping them from the soil, just chop them down at soil level.
+Early autumn is usually a time of abundant harvests in the vegetable patch.
+However, it's also a time to plant winter crops so you may need to clear some room.
+If you're removing spent crops from the garden, instead of ripping them from the soil, just chop them down at soil level.
 This way the root ball, which is still a viable food source for the soil life, is left in to break down.
 Spreading a fresh layer of compost over these roots will speed up the breaking down process.
-Read more about the soil life here.
+Read more about the soil life.

 If you had a full summer garden you may feel daunted at how much green waste there is once you start cutting down spent plants.
 Don't worry though, if you let them break down in a compost pile or even let them break down directly in your garden, these plants will soon become part of the soil.